ncino/snackbard/README.md

 An informal list of things that need to be done:

 * Write tests & integrate with TravisCI
+* The plugin currently has one dependency -- the loading spinner.
+I'd love to build that out natively and remove all dependencies.
 * Clean up design a little bit